Most wanted terrorist killed, says Mozambique

 The violence has also forced a multi-billion-dollar gas project to be put on hold.

-The gas-rich province of Cabo Delgado has been a magnet for Islamists seeking to exploit its lucrative natural resources.
+The gas and ruby-rich province of Cabo Delgado has been a magnet for Islamists seeking to exploit its lucrative natural resources.
 Numerous multinational companies operate in the area.

 Yet there are high levels of poverty among local Mozambicans, while disputes over access to land and jobs have contributed to local grievances which are readily exploited by jihadist recruiters.